Buxcoin Trading Down 17.2% This Week (BUX)

 - Jack Token (JACK) traded 0.3% higher against the dollar and now trades at $0.52 or 0.00001209 BTC.

-Buxcoin (CRYPTO:BUX) is a coin.
+Buxcoin is a coin.
 Its genesis date was January 12th, 2019.
 Buxcoin’s total supply is 450,038,817 coins and its circulating supply is 165,180,345 coins.
+Buxcoin’s official website is www.buxcoins.com.
 Buxcoin’s official Twitter account is @bux_coins and its Facebook page is accessible here.
-Buxcoin’s official website is www.buxcoins.com.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Buxcoin directly using U.S. dollars.
-Investors seeking to acquire Buxcoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Buxcoin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Buxcoin directly using U.S. dollars.
+Investors seeking to acquire Buxcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Buxcoin using one of the exchanges listed above.

 Receive News & Updates for Buxcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Buxcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.